 - 4.4.3.
 The permittee shall record the output from the NO_x continuous emissions monitoring system specified in Condition 4.2.3.
 These records shall be maintained in accordance with Condition 3.4.2.
-[45CSR§30-5.1.c.] - 4.4.4.
-Records of monitored data established in the Baghouse Inspection and Maintenance Plan, attached as Appendix C, shall be maintained in accordance with Condition 3.4.2.
-[45CSR\$30-5.1.c.] - 4.4.5.
+[45CSR\$30-5.1.c.] - 4.4.4.
 Record of Maintenance of Air Pollution Control Equipment.
 For all pollution control equipment listed in Section 1.1, the permittee shall maintain accurate records of all required pollution control equipment inspection and/or preventative maintenance procedures.
-[45CSR§30-5.1.c.] - 4.4.6.
+[45CSR§30-5.1.c.] - 4.4.5.
 Record of Malfunctions of Air Pollution Control Equipment.
 For all air pollution control equipment listed in Section 1.1, the permittee shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions occur.
-For each such case, the following information shall be recorded. - a.
+For each such case, the following information shall be recorded.

+- a.
 The equipment involved. - b.
 Steps taken to minimize emissions during the event. - c.
 The duration of the event. - d.
 The estimated increase in emissions during the event.